Contents

 Your doctor will ask you questions and examine you.
 They might or might not hear a heart murmur when they listen to your heart.

 A heart murmur, click, or other abnormal sound is almost always heard through a stethoscope.
-The provider may be able to feel a vibration or movement when placing a hand over the heart.
+Your doctor may be able to feel a vibration or movement when placing a hand over the heart.
 There may be a faint pulse or changes in the quality of the pulse in the neck.

 Blood pressure may be low.